fieldceleste/help-queue-2/README.md

 ### Description

-_This application serves as an introduction to React with create-react-app, components, JSX, and props while building a static site.
-This help queue displays a list of tickets and a header header._
+_This application is a replica of Epicodus help queue.
+It is a demonstration of our ability to use Firestone and Jsx in a React application.The user should be able to add a new ticket, remove one, and replace the current._

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/fieldceleste/help-queue.git).

 ## Available Scripts